pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

   [Cutting Room Floor](https://www.nexusmods.com/skyrimspecialedition/mods/276): It requires too many patches to fix conflicts.
 Not really worth it considering what it provides.\
   [Dear Diary VR - Paper SkyUI and Categorized Favorites](https://www.nexusmods.com/skyrimspecialedition/mods/44874): Not updated for the latest SkyUI VR.\
   [Dirt and Blood - Dynamic Visual Effects](https://www.nexusmods.com/skyrimspecialedition/mods/38886): Replaced by lightweight alternative Just Blood.
 Also, the dirt effect does not look good because of flickering.\
-  [DynDOLOD DLL VR](https://www.nexusmods.com/skyrimspecialedition/mods/57265): Replaced by DynDOLOD DLL NG.\
   [Dynamic Animation Replacer](https://www.nexusmods.com/skyrimspecialedition/mods/33746): Replaced by Open Animation Replacer.\
   [ENB Lights For Effect Shaders VR](https://www.nexusmods.com/skyrimspecialedition/mods/99753): Replaced by Placed Lights.\
   [Enhanced Lights and FX](https://www.nexusmods.com/skyrimspecialedition/mods/2424): The meshes were used for Lux but Light Limit Fix does not need split meshes.\
   [Enhanced Volumetric Lighting and Shadows (EVLaS)](https://www.nexusmods.com/skyrimspecialedition/mods/63725): It looks too dark everywhere.
-This does not seem to work as in VR.\
+This does not seem to work in VR.\
   [Fixed Mesh Lighting](https://www.nexusmods.com/skyrimspecialedition/mods/53653): Obsolete with Community Shader.\
   [Fix Note icon for SkyUI (SKSE64 plugin)](https://www.nexusmods.com/skyrimspecialedition/mods/32561): The same fix is included in Inventory Interface Information Injector.\
-  [Fixed Dragon Stalking Fix](https://www.nexusmods.com/skyrimspecialedition/mods/37230): The same fix is included in Dragon War.\
   [Flickering Meshes Fix](https://www.nexusmods.com/skyrimspecialedition/mods/53957): Light Limit Fix does not need split meshes.\
+  [Frozen Electrocuted Combustion](https://www.nexusmods.com/skyrimspecialedition/mods/3532): Micro stuttering was observed whenever enemy NPC died.\
   [Gourmet - A Cooking Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/96876): Does not work well with iNeed.
 Also, SURV keywords being displayed is annoying.
 It seems it was built for Survival Mode which is not available in VR.\
   [Honed Metal Revoiced](https://www.nexusmods.com/skyrimspecialedition/mods/34393): No longer needed in the latest Honed Metal.\
   [Ice skating fixed for real - No more attack sliding movement](https://www.nexusmods.com/skyrimspecialedition/mods/55417): The same fix is included in ADXP MCO.\